engracedsmile-spec/app/README.md

 ## Who's the Wizard Behind the Curtain?

-That would be me, **Daniel Innocent**.
-You can find me on socials as **@mdtbmw**.
+That would be me, **Ismail Muhammed**.
 I'm a digital solutions expert, and this project is one of my babies.
 I conceived it, designed it, architected it, and coded it into existence.
 Every line of code, every component, every database rule has my fingerprints on it.

 **To be crystal clear: I own the copyright to this software.**